 What We Know

-Large studies suggest that post-traumatic stress symptoms are the most common health effect of 9/11.
-Almost one in five (19%) adults enrolled in the Health Department's WTC Health Registry reported post-traumatic stress symptoms 5 to 6 years after 9/11, roughly 4 times the rate typically found in the general population.
+Large epidemiological studies conducted by the Health Department’s WTC Health Registry suggest that post-traumatic stress disorder (PTSD) symptoms are the most common health effect of 9/11.
+Experienced by as many as 20% of adults who were directly exposed to the WTC disaster, this is roughly 4 times the rate of PTSD symptoms typically found in the general population.

 Risk factors for probable PTSD included: